dekorateio/dekorate/docs/documentation/cert-manager.md

 #### Usage

-To let the application (Quarkus, Spring Boot, ...) access the files mounted under the path "/etc/certs" from the secret, we have then to update also the properties of the application to access them.
+For an application (Quarkus, Spring Boot, ...) to be able to access the files mounted under `/etc/certs` from the secret, the application properties must also be updated.
 To see a practical working example, please go to [the Spring Boot with Cert-Manager](https://github.com/dekorateio/dekorate/tree/main/examples/spring-boot-with-certmanager-example) example which uses a PKCS keystore.

 #### Securing Resources